-Call it what you will — nasal congestion, sinus congestion, a stuffy nose, etc. — if you have it, you must be a feeling pretty miserable right now.
+Call it what you will — nasal congestion, sinus congestion, a stuffy nose, stuck boogers, bats in the cave, or what-have-you — you must be a feeling pretty miserable right now.
 Sinus congestion can mean boogers pouring out of your nose in the front and severe sinus blockage in the back.
 Whenever my nose is stuffy, I end up sleeping on my face and waking up gasping and drooling on myself in the morning.
 Sometimes, I’m lucky enough to have to use a Q-tip and my fingernails to get crusted snot off of my nose ring.

 There are many causes of a stuffy nose, and it’s often best to treat the cause and not simply the symptom.
 Things such as hay fever, cat or dog allergies, a common cold, flu, a sinus infection, sinusitis, sinus irritation and smoking can cause a stuffy nose.
 Often it’s easy enough to tell what’s causing the problem.
 Once that’s gone, it’s easy enough to temporarily treat the symptoms and offer yourself that double dose of relief.
 After all, breathing is important.